How to Start and Run a Vending Machine Business

 - Restaurants, bars and clubs

 Cold beverages were the top-selling product category.
 A majority of vending machines involve food and beverage products including sodas, coffee, snacks and candy.
-Sales were directly tied to workers being present.
+The annual report said cold beverage sales generated 25% of sales.

 Starting a Vending Machine Business